RaydenDodd/engine-detection/README.md

 all .png files in src/photos
 ```

 Note: RandomForest_pipeline.joblib is too large to be included in the GitHub repo as is.
-To use it, you must extract it from `src/trained_models/RandomForest_pipeline.zip`.
+To use it, you must first extract it from `src/trained_models/RandomForest_pipeline.zip`.
 <br>
 To run the program, navigate to the `src` directory in a command prompt and run the following command:
 ```